BrunoDelb/alibabacloudguide/clb.md

 However, it is possible to limit the traffic passing through the listeners by defining bandwidth peaks for each listener.
 The sum of all these peaks cannot exceed the bandwidth of this instance,

--   `Idle Timeout`: this` `is the time of inactivity of the connection (from 10 to 900 seconds),
+-   `Idle Timeout`: this`` is the time of inactivity of the connection (from 10 to 900 seconds),
 -   `Obtain Client Source IP Address:` allows the backend server to obtain the real IP address of the client,
 -   `Automatically Enable Listener after Creation:` allows to automatically activate the listener after its creation,
 -   Click on `Next`,

 ![Une image contenant texte Description générée automatiquement](./media/image220.png){width="3.3137915573053367in" height="5.12665791776028in"}
 -   `Forward Requests To`: it is possible to use the default server group configured for the instance (`Default Server Group`), to configure a server group (`VServer Group`) or a group of active/standby servers (`Primary/Secondary Server Group`),

-For the following, let\'s suppose that we choose `Default Server Group`.
+For the following, let's suppose that we choose `Default Server Group`.
 -   Click on `Add More`,
 -   Select the ECS instances,
 -   Click on `Next`,
 -   `Configure weight and port:

 ```{=html}